signeasy/api-samples/README.md

 Code samples to help integrating the Signeasy API

 # Python Setup
-For python, First we need to setup virtual environment with all the dependent libraries which are mentioned in `python_requirements.txt` .
+For Python, First we need to setup virtual environment with all the dependent libraries which are mentioned in `python_requirements.txt` .
 These libraries can be installed using the following command:

 ``pip install -r python_requirements.txt``